Open a PDF version to print this topic

 Avoid foods and drinks that make your symptoms worse

-It may help to keep a diary and record whether certain foods and drinks make your symptoms better or worse.
+It may help to keep a food diary and record whether certain foods and drinks make your symptoms better or worse.
 You can then avoid those that make them worse.

 Common foods and drinks that may make your symptoms worse include: